Ireland for Kids

 - Ireland is located on the major air and sea routes between Europe and North America.
 The main sea ports in the Republic of Ireland are Dublin and Cork.

 Ireland for Kids | Irish Food

-Ireland is known for quite hearty dishes and root vegetables such as potatoes and carrots or grains such as barley and wheat are used in many dishes.
+Ireland's cuisine is known for quite hearty dishes which often contain root vegetables such as potatoes and carrots or grains such as barley and wheat.

-Fish includes even salmon that is found also in Ireland's longest river Shannon while oyster are popular along the West Coast, especially in Galway.
-The most commonly eaten meat includes Pork, Beef and Lamb.
+Fish including salmon is caught in Ireland's longest river Shannon while oysters can be found along the country's West Coast, especially around Galway.
+The most commonly eaten meats include pork, beef and lamb.